Better Suited for Boats

 With many of his lab members clustered under tents in the inclement weather, Collins announced that a memorial plaque honoring Chines will be installed near the bike enclosure at Bldg.
 49. The citation recognizes him “for his contributions to bicycle commuting, his impact on genetics, genomics and bioinformatics research and his friendliness to all.”

-Dr. Valerie Virta, one of BTWD’s organizers, presented the seventh annual Carl Henn Bicycle Advocacy Award to 2018 winner NIGMS program director Dr. Vernon Anderson, a past president of NIHBCC and longtime cycling proponent.
+Dr. Valerie Virta, one of BTWD’s organizers, presented the seventh annual Carl Henn Bicycle Advocacy Award to 2018 winner NIGMS program director Dr. Vernon Anderson, a past president of NIHBCC and longtime cycle proponent.

 A scientific editor in NLM’s National Center for Biotechnology Information who’s been helping at Bike Day several years herself, Virta said Anderson “has continued the legacy of Carl Henn values for more than 5 years…Under his leadership, NIH has continued to lead the national capital region as the employer with the most BTWD participants.”